apache/druid/docs/ingestion/native-batch.md

 The Parallel task will use one subtask when you set `maxNumConcurrentSubTasks` to 1.

-When you use this technique to partition your data, segment sizes may be unequally distributed if the data
-> in your `partitionDimension` is also unequally distributed.
-Therefore, avoid imbalance in data layout and
+When you use this technique to partition your data, segment sizes may be unequally distributed if the data in your `partitionDimension` is also unequally distributed.
+Therefore, to avoid imbalance in data layout,
 > review the distribution of values in your source data before deciding on a partitioning strategy.

 > In order for segment pruning to be effective and translate into better query performance, you _must_ use